 In 2020, Edward was commissioned by Pen & Sword to write two further books, one based on the little known story of the women who organised the escape of over 15,000 endangered Jews from Prague during the Nazi invasion.
 The second is a biography of British humanitarian, Nicholas Winton.

-Edward lives in London with his wife, daughter and their dog, Vesper.
+Edward lives in London with his wife, two daughters and their dog, Vesper.

 In The Press